AlbertoRota/x4-Better-piracy/README.md

 Now, piracy is a crime, and if you do it enough, people will consider you a criminal.

+### Removed boarding pods orbiting ship when using marines to claim a ship
+When using marines to claim a ship, they will no longer endlessly orbit it.

 ### Removed extra damage done when claiming with marines
 Your marines have been instructed to be as careful as you are when claiming ships, so they will no longer cause any extra damage to the ships they claim.